pashamasr01287654800/AhMyth-Setup_amd64/README.md

 File Description:

-This is the improved and enhanced version of AhMyth-Setup for amd64.
-I have modified this release to optimize its performance, improve stability, and enhance its overall functionality.
+This is an improved and modified version of AhMyth-Setup for amd64 processors.
+I modified this version to improve its performance, stability, and overall functionality.

 Download the updated version here: